 Eurovision Song Contest 1960

-The capital of the United Kingdom, London, provided the settings for the fifth Eurovision Song Contest.
-This was despite the fact that the Netherlands actually won the Eurovision Song Contest in Cannes the year before with Een Beetje, performed by Teddy Scholten, but the Dutch broadcaster didn't want to host the contest again so the honour went to the UK which had finished second the year before.
+The capital of the United Kingdom, London, provided the setting for the fifth Eurovision Song Contest.
+This was despite the fact that the Netherlands actually won the Eurovision Song Contest in Cannes the year before with Een Beetje, performed by Teddy Scholten.
+Following the victory the Dutch national broadcaster did not want to host the contest again so the honour went to the UK which had finished second the year before.

 About the winner

 The winning song Tom Pillibi, performed by Jacqueline Boyer, provided France with a second victory in the Eurovision Song Contest.